-After checking into the Baymont Hotel and Suites, I enquire about the Tesla Destination chargers outside.
-They charge $2/hour and have to turn it on when I’m ready to charge.
-I’m pleased the charge is reasonable…this is going to be so much more convenient than staying at a hotel with no electric vehicle support.
-Rather than drive out to the Tesla Supercharger (about a 15 minute drive each way plus charging time), I decide to try out the Tesla Destination charger.
+After leaving the UofA, I check into the Baymont Hotel and Suites.
+I enquire about the Tesla Destination chargers outside, and am told they charge $2/hour and they will turn it on when I’m ready to charge.
+I’m pleased the rate is reasonable…this is going to be so much more convenient than staying at a hotel with no electric vehicle support.
+The Tesla Supercharger east of Tucson is only about a 15 minute drive each way plus charging time), so I have options.
+I decide to try out their Tesla Destination charger.
 The front desk clerk is thrilled, since this is new to her, and she has never seen a Tesla up close before.
-As it turns out, several of the charge points don’t work, but I find one that lights up green on my Tesla.
+As it turns out, several of the charge points don’t work, but I find one that lights up green on my Tesla’s charge port.
 It is a 40 amp 209 volt supply, so the charge rate is about the same as I have at home (Level 2 charger).
 I end up paying for 3.5 hours’ worth of charging at $2/hr.

 I drive everyone to the Sonoran Desert Museum this morning, which is 15 miles west of Tucson.
 We stop to charge the Tesla for 20 minutes at the Tucson Supercharger, which is just east of the city.
 We then drive another half hour bypassing the city westward into the beautiful Sonoran desert.